 Interest rate risk refers to the risk that the fair value or income and future cash flows of a financial instrument will vary as a result of changes in market interest rates.
 Both the ownership interest in receivables and the Notes are impacted by floating interest rates.
 Interest rate risk can arise because the pricing bases are not identical and the spread over prime charged to customers is not fixed.
-Therefore, the differential between the rate earned on the Trust's ownership interest in receivable and paid on the debt can vary.
-CNH Industrial Capital Canada has the ability to raise rates on the underlying receivables so CNH Industrial Capital Canada can offset any adverse increase in debt cost with an increase in the underlying receivables' income.
-However, if CNH Industrial Capital Canada chooses to allow net interest margin to narrow, a 1% increase or decrease applied to the Trust's ownership interest in receivables as at December 31, 2014 and 2013, with no change in debt rate, would increase or decrease interest income by \$8,861,956 and \$7,171,271, respectively.
-A 1% increase or decrease in the rate on the Notes outstanding as at December 31, 2014 and 2013, with no change in interest rate of ownership interest in receivables, would increase or decrease interest expense by \$5,857,500 and \$5,388,900, respectively.
+Therefore, the differential between the rate earned on the Trust's ownership interest in receivables and paid on the debt can vary.
+CNH Industrial Capital Canada has the ability to raise rates on the underlying receivables so that CNH Industrial Capital Canada can offset any adverse increase in debt costs with an increase in the underlying receivables' income.
+However, if CNH Industrial Capital Canada chooses to allow net interest margin to narrow, a 1% increase or decrease applied to the Trust's ownership interest in receivables as at December 31, 2017 and 2016, with no change in the debt rate, would increase or decrease interest income by \$9,203,269 and \$9,319,797, respectively.
+A 1% increase or decrease in the rate on the Notes outstanding as at December 31, 2017 and 2016, with no change in interest rate of the ownership interest in receivables, would increase or decrease interest expense by \$5,782,950 and \$5,857,500, respectively.

-MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2014 AND 2013
+MANAGEMENT'S DISCUSSION AND ANALYSIS DECEMBER 31, 2017 AND 2016